 Avoid paved surfaces.
 This vehicle is not designed to operate on paved surfaces and is more likely to roll over.
-If you must drive on pavement, turn gradually, go slowly, and avoid abrupt acceleration and braking.
+If you must drive on pavement, ensure rear differential is not locked, turn gradually, go slowly, and avoid abrupt acceleration and braking.